jfdomitor/Intwenty.DataClient/README.md

      //Get a filtered list of person objects var persons = client.GetEntities<Person>("select * from person where id>@P1", new IIntwentySqlParameter[] {new IntwentySqlParameter("@P1", 1000) });

     //Get persons as a json string
      var persons = client.GetJSONArry("select * from person");

+    //Get a json array
+    JsonElement res = dbclient.GetJsonArray("person");

     client.Close();